Kia Telluride Named Best 3-Row SUV For Families By U.S. News & World Report

 -- Award-winning SUV lauded for connectivity and entertainment features

-IRVINE, Calif., March 26, 2021 /PRNewswire/ -- For the second consecutive year, the Kia Telluride was named the "Best 3-Row SUV for Families" by U.S. News & World Report.
+IRVINE, Calif., March 27, 2021 /PRNewswire-HISPANIC PR WIRE/ -- For the second consecutive year, the Kia Telluride was named the "Best 3-Row SUV for Families" by U.S. News & World Report.
 Winners were selected based on excellent professional automotive reviews, safety and reliability ratings, and the availability of family friendly features that keep occupants connected and entertained.
 Vehicles with the highest composite score in their class were named the Best Car for Families in their respective categories.

 "For Telluride to take top honors in the Best 3-Row SUV for Families category for the second consecutive year speaks to the safety, technology and comfort our three-row SUV offers," said Russell Wager, vice president, marketing, Kia Motors America.
 "From the beginning, Telluride has exceeded even our own high expectations and we are honored that both consumers and media recognize Kia's commitment to delivering world-class vehicles."